-* Awe: the Queen of the Gods for a time, Ninlil is bolstered by faith in

-  both her and the Anunnaki.
-As such, she can expose the spectral glow of her

-  immortal life force, overwhelming those within Very Near distance who fail a

-  Psyche (will) FEAT against Monstrous (75) rank.
+* Awe: the Queen of the Gods for a time, Ninlil is bolstered by faith in both her and the Anunnaki.
+As such, she can expose the spectral glow of her immortal life force, overwhelming those within Very Near distance who fail a Psyche (will) FEAT against Monstrous (75) rank.

-  * Boon: having been venerated for several thousand years, Ninlil happily

-  grants requests for power to others.
-She may do this with Monstrous (75)

-  ability, bolstering magical spells in general, or fueling entreaty spells
+* Boon: having been venerated for several thousand years, Ninlil happily grants requests for power to others.
+She may do this with Monstrous (75) ability, bolstering magical spells in general, or fueling Headway, Plant Control, or Vapor Animation entreaty spells.

-  based on Plant Control or Vapor Animation.

-  Plant Control: an ability she inherited from her mother, Ninlil holds power

-  over grains and other plants.
-Though rarely thought of in agricultural terms

-  after marrying Enlil, she can induce growth in plant life, or otherwise

-  manipulate it, with Excellent (20) ability.
+Plant Control: an ability she inherited from her mother, Ninlil holds power over grains and other plants.
+Though rarely thought of in agricultural terms after marrying Enlil, she can induce growth in plant life, or otherwise manipulate it, with Excellent (20) ability.

 Vapor Animation: acquired upon marrying Enlil, this power allows her mastery over the wind itself!
 She may wield this potent power with Monstrous (75) ability, giving her command of the skies that is only eclipsed by that of her mighty husband.

 Limitations / Enhancements: